priyanka7304/25MCI10122_PRIYANKA_KAR-1_MCA_DBMS/experiment4/exp4_readme.md

 <img width="700" height="236" alt="image" src="images/6.png" />

 ---

 ##Learning Outcomes

--Understand the need for iteration in database applications.
+- Understand the need for iteration in database applications.
--Identify and use different loop types (FOR, WHILE, LOOP).
+- Identify and use different loop types (FOR, WHILE, LOOP).
--Implement fixed and query-based repetition for row processing.
+- Implement fixed and query-based repetition for row processing.
--Apply conditional and exit-controlled loops for automation tasks.
+- Apply conditional and exit-controlled loops for automation tasks.
--Use PL/pgSQL loops in real-world scenarios like payroll, reporting, and batch processing.
+- Use PL/pgSQL loops in real-world scenarios like payroll, reporting, and batch processing.

+---

 ## Conclusion